 The horror film history gallery with its eclectic collection of memorabilia from many well-known films like the Shining and the Terminator makes an interesting diversion from the musical exhibits.

 4/ The Pike Place Market:

 Operating since 1907 the building adjacent to the waterfront is a is a multi-level maze of farmers’ markets, food, and craft stores.
 It’s hard to miss the neon sign announcing the market.
 Interesting fact, the sign and the clock fitted in 1927 were one of the first pieces of neon to be installed on America’s West Coast.
 These markets were one place I kept returning to during my stay.
 The first afternoon for a look-see and a few taste tests including some mac n cheese from Beecher’s Handmade cheese (Oprah’s favourite apparently.)
 A few days later we returned to experience a two-hour foodie tour with the delightful Shelby from Savor Seattle

-Worthy to mention: try and catch the fishmongers famous fish throwing on the corner as you walk past the bronze statue of Rachel the pig (a piggy bank which raises funds for low-income locals.)
+Worthy to mention: try and catch the fishmongers famous fish throwing on the corner at Pike Place Fish Co. as you walk past the bronze statue of Rachel the pig (a piggy bank which raises funds for low-income locals.)
 The fish throwing is a popular spectacle and they know how to draw a crowd.
 Don’t miss the Daily Dozen Doughnut Company not far from the pig and say hi to Julie who has perfected the art of melt in your mouth cinnamon doughnuts.
 (I went back three times and my mouth still waters thinking about them.)
-Being a chocoholic, I loved Chukar Cherries – delicious chocolate covered cherries proudly made from cherries grown in the Pacific North West.
+Being a chocoholic, I loved Chukar Cherries – delicious chocolate-covered cherries proudly made from cherries grown in the Pacific North West.
 Friends and family were gifted with packets of these sweet treats for Christmas.

 Nicknamed the Emerald City in 1982, Seattle has many green spaces close to the city heart.